-A party requesting consolidation must serve a written request for consolidation on all parties to the cases to be consolidated and the Commissioners assigned to the cases.
+A party requesting consolidation must serve a written request for consolidation on all parties to the cases to be consolidated and the Commission.
 Any party objecting to the request must serve and file their objections within five (5) calendar days following service of the request for consolidation.